 Link to the Tentative Schedule

-1) Students will describe the basic content of the Old and New Testament writings and explain the historical and social contexts from which they emerged.
+2. Analyze the contents of the Old and New Testament writings in relation to the historical contexts in which they emerged.

 - Lutheran Study Bible: New Revised Standard Version.
 Minneapolis: Augsburg Fortress, 2009.

 Four (4) examinations

 Worksheets & Quizzes

 |Term Essay||150 pts||150|